smk762/notary_docker_main/README.md

 ## Setup

 1. Clone this repository: `git clone https://github.com/smk762/notary_docker_main -b notary-explorer-groups`
+2. Edit `docker_coins.json` to set the list of coins to run explorers for.
-2. Run `./setup` to install the zcash-params and pip dependencies.
+3. Run `./setup` to install the zcash-params and pip dependencies.
-3. Run `./update` to:
+4. Run `./update` to:
     - Set the coins group to be built
     - Update the insight-explorer submodule
     - Generate daemon config files